A guide to upgrade subversion to 1.14

 CName/ELB Setep

-If the existing httpd service is behind an ELB/VIP or managed by a domain server, an IP address switchover is required during the migration.
+If the existing httpd service is behind an ELB/VIP or managed by a DNS server, an IP address switchover is required during the migration.

 I’d recommend using the free wandisco certificated subversion, as it is fully tested and provides the latest bug fix.
 It could be too late to wait for the release of OS packages.